-	To create the query, navigate to Automation & Workflow > General > Queries > Create New and select Donations from the dropdown and click Tribute Acknowledgee.
+Steps 1: To create the query, navigate to the Automation & Workflow App > General > Queries > Create New and select Filter: Donations from the dropdown and click Select: Tribute Acknowledgee.

-Select the Source Transaction Id, the Tribute Id, Tribute Name, and Tribute Acknowledgee Id.
+Step 2: Within the Select area, click/move the Source Transaction Id, Tribute Id, Tribute Name, and Tribute Acknowledgee Id.
 These fields will make it easy to identify duplicate tributes and select a master tribute.

 As you can see in the data above, there are multiple transactions that have the same tribute name and need to be merged into the singular tribute instead of several.